learn-co-students/phrg-simple-partials-lab-pca-000/README.md

 2. Remove the duplicated code in the `classrooms/show.html.erb` and `students/show.html.erb` files by making a partial called `students/_student.html.erb`.

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-simple-partials-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-simple-partials-lab/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Simple Partials Lab</p>